Adaaat/FlappyRobotGame/README.md

 How to use pygame:
 1. Go to your console / terminal
-2. Type: "pip install pygame" (pip should be isntalled)
+2. Type: "pip install pygame"

 Ready to use :)